Cafif/Github-Anomaly-Detector/README.md

 ### Run
-In the root directory run `java -jar target/github_detector-0.0.1-SNAPSHOT.jar`, after a second or two the app should start.
+In the app's root directory, run `java -jar target/github_detector-0.0.1-SNAPSHOT.jar`, after a second or two the app should start.

 ## Setup Github Organization's Webhooks To Your Local App